Anthony Tuggle

-Anthony Ivan Tuggle (born September 13, 1963) is a former professional American football defensive back in the National Football League for the Pittsburgh Steelers in 1985 and 1987.
-Tuggle was drafted in the fourth round of the 1985 NFL Draft by the Cincinnati Bengals.
-He was also a fifth round (64th overall) selection of the Los Angeles Express in the 1985 USFL Draft.
+Anthony Ivan Tuggle (born September 13, 1963) is an American former professional football player who was a defensive back for the Pittsburgh Steelers of the National Football League (NFL) in 1985 and 1987.
+Tuggle was selected 97th overall in the fourth round of the 1985 NFL draft by the Cincinnati Bengals.
+He was also a fifth round (64th overall) selection of the Los Angeles Express in the 1985 USFL draft.

-Tuggle began his college football career at Southern University before transferring to Nicholls State University.
+Tuggle began his college football career with the Southern Jaguars before transferring to the Nicholls State Colonels.
 He played high school football at Baker High School in Baker, Louisiana.